ALU-BSE/web-storage-activity-cool_coders/README.md

   - Secure ensures that the cookie is only sent over HTTPS, preventing transmission over unencrypted connections, which helps prevent man-in-the-middle attacks.
   - Use of secure flag means that attackers using packet sniffing tools won’t be able to intercept Secure cookies on HTTPS connections.
   - HttpOnly prevents client-side access to cookies, reducing XSS risks, while Secure ensures cookies are sent only over HTTPS.
 Together, they enhance session security and user privacy.
+  - The HttpOnly and Secure flags are essential for enhancing security when handling cookies in web applications

 - How do session cookies differ from persistent cookies in this context?